 Fax: (918) 298-6602

 The School Board conducts the business of the district in an orderly and efficient manner and regulates public presentations to the Board.
-Most Regular Board meetings are held on the first Monday of every month unless the regular meeting date falls on or immediately following a holiday.
-Meetings normally begin at 5:00 p.m. and are held in the Board Room on the first floor of the Jenks Public Schools Education Service Center, located at 211 East A Street, Jenks, Oklahoma.
+Most Regular Board meetings are held on the second Monday of every month unless the regular meeting date falls on or immediately following a holiday.
+Additional Special Board meetings may be held at any time and typically take place the fourth Monday of the month, if necessary.
+Meetings normally begin at 5:00 p.m. and are usually held in the Board Room on the first floor of the Jenks Public Schools Education Service Center, located at 211 East A Street, Jenks, Oklahoma 74037.

 There are two ways in which the public may address the Board of Education, these include Public Comments and Hearing of the Public.
 The procedure for each of these is described below: